farismnrr/Kalimba-MIDI-Player/README.md

 ## Notes

 1. MIDI files for keylimba should be in the range C4 - B6 to be properly recognized.
-2. Use the 'space' key to start playing and the 'esc' key to stop or exit from options.
+2. Use the `space` key to start playing and the `esc` key to stop or exit from options.

 Enjoy playing beautiful melodies on your Kalimba instrument using the Kalimba MIDI Player!